Try making these Easter egg suncatchers with contact paper, tissue paper, and ribbon. Easy and beautiful, they are perfect for a sunny window!

 All you need are a few simple materials, including transparent contact paper, colored tissue paper, and bits of ribbon or lace.
-And even the ribbon is optional.

 How to Make Easter Egg Suncatchers

 First, tape a piece of contact paper on your table, and peel off the backing so that the sticky side is up.